U.S.A.

 Jeremy Ratchford ....
 Leonard Welsh

-Release Dates: Limited Theatrical: March 30, 1990 (Toronto, Ontario)
+Release Dates: Theatrical: June 1, 1990

 Rating:

-A spoiled prom queen named Mary Lou Maloney (Courtney Taylor) in the 50's was burned to death by her boyfriend and once again her spirit walks the halls at Hamilton High School trying to wreck death and havoc to others that goes there.
+A spoiled prom queen Mary Lou Maloney (Courtney Taylor) in the 50's was burned to death by her boyfriend and once again her spirit walks the halls at Hamilton High School trying to wreck death and havoc to others that goes there.

 She encounters a good looking athletic depressed guy named Alex Grey (Tim Conlon) whom she plans to kill as well but yet seems to fall for him and realises that he isn't doing well in school at all as he is failing as his teacher Mr. Weatherall (Roger Dunn) doesn't like him and tries to prevent his dreams on becoming a doctor so Mary Lou changes that by killing him and making his grades look better.